brandonneth/brandonneth.github.io/_pages/outreach.md

 That same semester, I made one of the most impactful decisions of my life: the switch to computer science.
 At the risk of sounding corny, nothing in my life has brought me the same amount of joy that computer science has.
 A little over a year later, I was selected as a Computer Science Student Ambassador and given an opportunity to share my passion for CS with others.
+Since then, I have had the amazing opportunity to visit schools around Tucson and speak with students about computer science.
+From science fairs to STEM nights to classrooms, I have shown kids that being queer can still mean being a computer scientist.